mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Tuesday, 27 May 2025

-- The average temperature today is 13.42˚C,
+- The average temperature today is 13.84˚C,
-- With highs of 14.41˚C and lows of 12.69˚C,
+- With highs of 14.73˚C and lows of 13.16˚C,
-- It may feel like 12.98˚C with overcast clouds
+- It may feel like 13.42˚C with few clouds
 - The wind speed is 3.58m/s and visibility is 10000m
-- The pressure is 1012hPa and humidity is 83%
+- The pressure is 1012hPa and humidity is 82%
 - The sun will rise at 03:59 and set at 20:11

 <!-- weather_marker ends -->